who-biz/verus-pbaas/README.md

 Specifies the desired conversion ratio for `vrsctest` to `chips10sec`

-- `"eras"`
+- `"eras":[{"reward":7770000,"decay":0,"halving":3153600,"eraend":0}]`

 Describes reward schedule on new `chips10sec` chain.
-We want block subsidies to be zero, so that all emission comes from gateway converter.
+We want block subsidies to be 0.0777, with halvings every 3,153,600 blocks.
+Remainder of emission comes from gateway converter.
 Any additional issuance beyond that will be supply-neutral.

 - `"notaries":["biz@","BizNotary@","BizNotary1@"]`